zjppdozen/Yuexuan_page2/content/_index.md

           location: University of Wisconsin-Madison
           date_start: '2021-07-01'
           date_end: '2021-12-31'
-          description: This work uses WRAP data to explore how the APOE ε4 carrier status modifies the effects of currently known genetic variants of AD on the late-life global and domain-specific cognitive decline during AD’s preclinical stage.
-The findings from this study have been replicated in the Health and Retirement Study.
+          description: This study utilizes WRAP data to investigate how the APOE ε4 carrier status modifies the effects of currently known genetic variants of Alzheimer's disease (AD) on global and domain-specific cognitive decline during the preclinical stage of AD in later life.
+The findings obtained from this research have been successfully replicated in the Health and Retirement Study, further validating the results and enhancing their reliability.
         - title: Effect of Pathway-specific Polygenic Risk Scores for Alzheimer's Disease (AD) on Rate of Change in Cognitive Function and AD-related Biomarkers among Asymptomatic Individuals
           company: With Corinne Engelman
           company_url: ''